 Let’s start with the total supply current- Il

-In short shunt motor, we connect the shunt field winding parallel across only the armature winding and we connect the series field winding to the supply current.
+In a short shunt motor, we connect the shunt field winding parallel across only the armature winding, and we connect the series field winding to the supply current.

-The voltage and current equation of short shunt compound motor are as follows:
+The voltage and current equation of the short shunt compound motor is as follows:

 We start with the total supply current- Il

-As it’s clear, the supply current pass through the series field winding:
+As it’s clear, the supply current passes through the series field winding

 Subdivision of Compound Wound DC Motor

-Both long and short shunt compound motor can be subdivided according to the excitation or nature of compounding.
+Both long and short shunt compound motors can be subdivided according to the excitation or nature of compounding.
 They are:

 We can say that the compound motor is differentiated when the flux produced by the shunt field winding decreases the effect of main series winding flux; so:

-The total produced flux is lesser than the original flux.
-Hence, the differential motor is used where constant speed is required irrespective of load, especially when it is used in the elevator and escalator.
+The total produced flux is less than the original flux.
+Hence, the differential motor is used where constant speed is required irrespective of load, especially in elevators and escalators.

 The inter-pole is slightly different from the cumulative and differential compound motor as it has inter poles connected in series with the armature.
-Specifically between the armature and series winding and we can have any number of poles to strengthen the field.
+Specifically, we can have any number of poles between the armature and series winding to strengthen the field.